derekwolpert/Visicality/README.md

 <a href="https://visicality.derekwolpert.com" target="_blank">vi·si·cal·i·ty is currently live at visicality.derekwolpert.com - Click Here to check it out for yourself!</a>

-**Note:** For best compatibility please use a desktop version of Google Chrome.
-With other web browsers some features may not be available.
-This project's UI / UX is optimized for desktop browsers.
+**Note:** This project's UI / UX is optimized for desktop browsers.

 ![Color Options](./readme_images/demo_pic_2.gif)